composer/composer/doc/01-basic-usage.md

 committed the `composer.lock` file to the project (which is good).

-Either way, running `install` when a `composer.lock` file is present simply resolves and installs all dependencies that you've listed in `composer.json`, but it uses the version constraints that it finds in `composer.lock` to ensure that the package versions are consistent for everyone working on your project.
+Either way, running `install` when a `composer.lock` file is present simply resolves and installs all dependencies that you've listed in `composer.json`, but it uses the exact versions listed in `composer.lock` to ensure that the package versions are consistent for everyone working on your project.
 The result is that you have all dependencies requested by your `composer.json` file, but that they may not all be at the very latest available versions (since some of the dependencies listed in the `composer.lock` file may have released newer versions since the file was created).
-This is by design, as it ensures that your project never breaks because of unexpected changes in dependencies.
+This is by design, it ensures that your project does not break because of unexpected changes in dependencies.

 ### Commit Your `composer.lock` File to Version Control